K2 Expedition

 Smaller, More Focused Climbing Teams

-We limit our teams to a maximum of 10 climbers, ensuring a better chance of success by providing a safe climbing experience.
-Each of our climbers is paired with a dedicated Climbing Sherpa, one-to-one, from Base Camp to summit.
+We limit our teams to a maximum of 10 climbers, ensuring a better chance of success by providing a safe, personal climbing experience.
+Each climber is paired with a dedicated Climbing Sherpa on a 1:1 basis from Base Camp to summit.

 Safety-Forward Climbing Structure